StanfordVL/3DSceneGraph/README.md

 ### [[ Download 3D Scene Graph ]](https://docs.google.com/forms/d/e/1FAIpQLScnlTFPUYtBqlN8rgj_1J3zJm44bIhmIx8gDhOqiJyTwja8vw/viewform?usp=sf_link)

-#### Data Note: Our first release includes only the tiny Gibson models.
+#### Data Note: Our current release includes the tiny and medium Gibson splits.
 The rest of the models will follow shortly.
 #### License Note: The dataset license is included in the above link.
 The license in this repository covers only the provided software.
 Note that it allows only non-commercial research use.